hetalang/heta-compiler/README.md

 ## Installation

 [NodeJS](https://nodejs.org/en/) must be installed prior to Heta compiler installation.
-Currently **NodeJS v8/v10** are recommended.
+Currently **NodeJS v14 and newer** are supported.

 The next steps should be taken using console (shell): **cmd**, **PowerShell**, **sh**, **bash** depending on your operating system.

 1. Check Node version.
-It should be >= 8.0.0.
     ```bash
     node -v
-    # v8.0.0 or newer
+    # must be v14.0.0 or newer
     ```

 2. The latest stable version of Heta compiler can be installed from npm